Mai Tai

 We like to use Martinique Rum because it tastes great and is made from fresh-pressed Sugarcane, unlike many other Rums which use Molasses.

 Yes, absolutely.
-In fact, the two are very similar.
+The two are very similar.
 Orange Curaçao usually has some herbs and spices, which make it rounder, whereas Triple Sec basically tastes like sweet Orange.
 Both work great in Mai Tai.